 Framing the Institution Medicine

 The institution of medicine is structured in such a way that it aligns more favorably with economics than health; an alignment, that we shall see, is reinforced by human nature.
-This has become increasingly obvious over the last few decades, as pharmaceutical profits and influence have soared along with those of the device companies, hospitals, insurers, electronic health records companies and all of the purveyors of medical products.
+This has become increasingly obvious over the last few decades, as pharmaceutical profits and influence have soared along with those of the device companies, hospitals, insurers, electronic health records companies, and all of the purveyors of medical products.
 What is not so obvious is that this was largely inevitable.
-That is, from its inception, medicine as an institution, not as an individual practice, but as a professional guild distinct from others, was organized to assert its authority in defining the boundaries medical truths, in legitimizing and delegitimizing what constituted the practice of medicine, and in who could practice this profession.
-This was motivated, in small part, by a desire to monopolize the medical landscape.
+That is, from its inception, medicine as an institution, not as an individual practice, but as a professional guild distinct from others, was organized to assert its authority in defining the boundaries of medical truths, in legitimizing and delegitimizing what constituted the practice of medicine, and in who could practice this profession.
+This was motivated, in no small part, by a desire to monopolize the medical landscape.
 Health was a tertiary goal at best.
-From the drive for intellectual and economic authority, medicine as an influence based business emerged; one that would be amenable to all manner of economic enticements that were easily justified by the institutional assertion its own medical authority.
+From the drive for intellectual and economic authority, medicine as an influence-based business emerged; one that would be amenable to all manner of economic enticements that were easily justified by the institutional assertion of its own medical authority.
 From this perspective, the institution of medicine is fundamentally and structurally an economic system based upon peddling influence.
 It does this under the auspices of medical science, a concept adopted not strictly for an appreciation of what the practice of science might do for medicine in regards to improving human health, but rather, for the credence, authority, and economic benefits the use of this phrase would lend to the institution of medicine itself.

 The boundaries of what we now recognize as scientific medicine were defined at the beginning of the 20th century to align with industrial notions of efficiency and economics.
 In much the same way the great rush of industrialization was managed and defined, so too was scientific medicine.
-Indeed, the wealthy purveyors of industrial mechanization drove the development of scientific medicine as way to rationalize the wealth inequality and social injustice resulting from their business endeavors.
+Indeed, the wealthy purveyors of industrial mechanization drove the development of scientific medicine as a way to rationalize the wealth inequality and social injustice resulting from their business endeavors.

 “Scientific medicine, as part of the fervent campaign for science, helped spread industrial culture, albeit a capitalist industrial culture, throughout the land and indeed the world.
 But scientific medicine also developed into an ideological perspective that legitimizes the great inequities of capitalist societies and the misery that results from the private appropriation of human and environmental resources.”
 Brown pg.
 127.